 NOTE—The number of Authentication frame exchanges depends on the EAP method in use.
 Hence, X is a value as defined by the EAP method.(#1440)

-Once the processing is complete, the authentication originator or the authentication responder sends the Authentication frame to its peer (if needed by the EAP method).
-If the processing status returned in the frame was not SUCCESS, the authentication originator or the authentication responder shall terminate the authentication.
+Once the processing is complete, the originator or the responder sends the Authentication frame to its peer (if needed by the EAP method).
+If the processing status returned in the frame was not SUCCESS, the originator or the responder shall terminate the authentication.

 IEEE(#Ed) 802.1X

-If an authentication originator or an authentication responder defined in 12.14.4 (IEEE 802.1X authentication utilizing Authentication frames) sets the (Re)Association Frame Encryption Support(#1488) field in the RSNXE to 1, then the authentication originator or the authentication responder supports the additional rules defined in this subclause when performing IEEE(#Ed) 802.1X Authentication frame exchange.
+If an originator or a responder defined in 12.14.4 (IEEE 802.1X authentication utilizing Authentication frames) sets the (Re)Association Frame Encryption Support(#1488) field in the RSNXE to 1, then the originator or the responder supports the additional rules defined in this subclause when performing IEEE(#Ed) 802.1X Authentication frame exchange.

-An authentication originator that sets the (Re)Association Frame Encryption(#1488) Support field in the RSNXE to 1, has the (#1484)SME to act as the Supplicant, receives the RSNXE from the authentication responder with the (Re)Association Frame Encryption(#1488) Support field(#1474) set to 1, and intends to continue association after authentication shall:
+An originator that sets the (Re)Association Frame Encryption(#1488) Support field in the RSNXE to 1, has the (#1484)SME to act as the Supplicant, receives the RSNXE from the responder with the (Re)Association Frame Encryption(#1488) Support field(#1474) set to 1, and intends to continue association after authentication shall:

 Include a Nonce element in the first Authentication frame to indicate SNonce.